smantic/blog/content/posts/context.md

 ### Logging

-With contexts we have the ability to attach values to the context using
+With contexts we have the ability to attach values to the context using:
 ```go
 func WithValue(parent Context, key, val interface{}) Context
 ```
-We can add any key / value to the context to be passed to downstream consumers.
+We can add any key / value to the context being passed to downstream consumers.
-Its not recommended to use this for critical types in your system, since we loose any strict typing, but for non-critical things like logging, this feature is useful.
+It is not recommended to use this for critical types in your system, due to losing any strict typing.
+However, for non-critical things such as logging...this feature is quite useful.

 ```go
 import "context"